Read time: 2 mins

 When screening candidates, the first step is to review the resumes.
 If recruiting software if available, scan for keywords.
 When looking at the resumes, keep your eye open for:

-The cover letter also plays an important role.
+Although it is optional and not used often any longer, the cover letter can play an important role.
 It will give you an impression of the person’s writing style and their ability to convey interest in the job.

 When reviewing the cover letter, consider: